Sawmonabo/HousePricePrediction/README.md

 |learning\_rate [default=0.3]|Step size shrinkage used in update to prevents overfitting.
 After each boosting step, I can directly get the weights of new features, and eta shrinks the feature weights to make the boosting process more conservative.|
 |gamma [default=0, alias: min\_split\_loss]|Minimum loss reduction required to make a further partition on a leaf node of the tree.
 The larger gamma is, the more conservative the algorithm will be.|

+I also used a randomized search cross validation pre-built function from the sklearn module.
+It tries random combinations of a range of values (I defined the number of iterations to 10).
+It is good at testing a wide range of values and normally it reaches a very good combination very fast (recommended for big datasets with parameter tuning).

 ```js
 {